Deepak-gupta21/Propacity-Assignment/README.md

 - **Google Sheets Permissions:** Ensuring that the Google Sheet was correctly configured with the necessary permissions was a challenge.
 Public sharing settings had to be adjusted to make it accessible.

-- **Tabletop.js Issues:** Initially, there were issues with the Tabletop.js library, and we had to use the correct URL format for Google Sheets to make it work.
+- **Tabletop.js Issues:** Initially, there were issues with the Tabletop.js library, and I had to use the correct URL format for Google Sheets to make it work.(Sheet db)

 - **Error Handling:** Proper error handling was necessary to detect issues with API requests and data transmission.